jdluu/TruthSeeker/README.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.10 or higher (required for modern dependencies like Pydantic v2)
 - Brave Search API key (free tier available, requires payment info but no charges unless upgraded)
 - GLHF.chat API key (currently free as of December 2024, may change in future)